East Valley High School (Spokane, Washington)

 East Valley High School (also known as EVHS) is a large public high school located in Spokane Valley, Washington at the corner of Sullivan and Wellesley.
 East Valley provides educational opportunities to nearly 1,000 students in grades 9–12.
 Located on a scenic 40 acre site, the high school campus includes athletic fields, two gyms, twelve tennis courts, a track, and a fitness center.

 History

 The original East Valley High School opened its doors in the fall of 1960 and graduated its first class in 1961.
 The original school, located on the corner of Sullivan and Wellesley, was built with the capability to house approximately 600 students.
 This facility served students from 1960 to 1989.
 A bond issue passed by voters in 1986 provided funding for a remodel of the original facility.
 While many portions of the 1960 building still stand, the 10 million dollar expansion created a new facility designed to support more than 1,600 students.
 Opening in 1989, the new high school has provided many years of service to its students and community.

-Clubs and extracurricular activities

-Clubs offered at EVHS include Key Club, DECA, FBLA, National Honor Society, Spanish Club, French Club, Drama, American Sign Language Club, LINK (a leadership group which accommodates and supports underclassmen and new students), Booster club, and Knowledge Bowl.